conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

 So far, we built a simple CMake project that depended on the **zlib** library and learned about ``tool_requires``, a special type or requirements for build-tools like CMake.
-In both cases we did not specify anywhere that we wanted to build the application in *Release* or *Debug* mode, or if we wanted to link against *static* or *shared* libraries.
+In both cases, we did not specify anywhere that we wanted to build the application in *Release* or *Debug* mode, or if we wanted to link against *static* or *shared* libraries.
 That is because Conan, if not instructed otherwise, will use a default configuration declared in the 'default profile'.
 This default profile was created in the first example